 Use when you need to generate an AGENTS.md file for a Java repository — covering project conventions, tech stack, file structure, commands, Git workflow, and contributor boundaries — through a modular, step-based interactive process that adapts to your specific project needs.
-Part of the skills-for-java project
+This should trigger for requests such as Create AGENTS.md; Update AGENTS.md file; Add agent instructions.
+Part of cursor-rules-java project

 Does it follow best practices?